 Level 2 - Pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined through the use of models or other valuation methodologies.
-Investments that are generally included in this category include corporate bonds and loans, less liquid and restricted equity securities and certain overthe-counter derivatives.
+Investments that are generally included in this category include corporate bonds and loans, less liquid and restricted equity securities and certain over-the-counter derivatives.
 The inputs and assumptions of our Level 2 investments are derived from market observable sources including: reported trades, broker/dealer quotes and other pertinent data.

-Level 3 - Pricing inputs are unobservable for the investment and include situations where there is little, if any, market activity for the investment.
+Level 3 - Pricing inputs are unobservable for the investment and nonfinancial asset and/or liability and include situations where there is little, if any, market activity for the investment or nonfinancial asset and/or liability.
 The inputs into the determination of fair value require significant management judgment or estimation.
 Fair value is determined using comparable market transactions and other valuation methodologies, adjusted as appropriate for liquidity, credit, market and/or other risk factors.